 Conduct personal interviews.
 Make your decision based on the following:

 Ask yourself if you got what you wanted and requested.
+Remember, this is a service you are paying for.
+You are allowed to be particular.

 Obviously, some types of advisory work can be evaluated more easily and readily than others.
 An accountant dealing with financial statements and audits or other detailed work may require a longer period of time to evaluate than someone working on a short-term project, such as a lease or purchase contract.
 However, all advisory work can be and should be evaluated over time.
 Some projects may initially appear successful but fail in the long run.
 If you would choose to hire an advisor a second time, you have had a successful experience.
 If you would not re-hire the advisor, evaluate the situation to determine what went wrong and try to prevent the situation in the future.